rkpattnaik780/app-services-sdk-core/README.md

 ## Prequisites

 - [NodeJS 14.x lts](https://nodejs.org/en/about/releases/) or above

-## Introduction

-RHOAS TypeScript SDK's are delivered as set of the individual npm packages.
-SDK's are divided into two types:

-- **Management SDKs** - support creating services
-- **Instance SDKs** -  support interaction with services (limited to capabilities not supported by upstream tools)

 Typically developers need to integrate with Management SDK's to create or manage service instances and later use upstream libraries or management SDK's to interact with services.